melissawm/acquire-docs/docs/tutorials/chunked.md

 config.video[0].storage.settings.chunking.tile.width = 1920 // 2
 config.video[0].storage.settings.chunking.tile.height = 1080 // 2

-# planes refers to the 3rd dimension of the chunks, so use 1 if each chunk is 2D
-config.video[0].storage.settings.chunking.tile.planes = 1

 # Update the configuration with the chosen parameters
 runtime.set_configuration(config)
 ```